jssdestroyerman/piiquante/README.md

 # HotTakes
 This is the front end & backend for Project 6 of the Web Developer path of OpenClassRooms.<br>
-My mission was to build a Backend with <br>
+My mission was to build a backend for an app of hot sauce review with -> <br>
 - NodeJS<br>
 - MongoDB<br>
 - Express<br